jasonacox/Powerwall-Dashboard/README.md

 route -p add 192.168.91.1 mask 255.255.255.255 192.168.0.100
 ```

-#### Powerwall 3 Mode (beta)
+#### Powerwall 3 Mode (Full TEDAPI Mode)

-If you have access to the Powerwall Gateway (see local mode Extended Device Vitals Metrics note above), you can select option 4 to activate Powerwall 3 mode.
+If you have access to the Powerwall 192.168.91.1 endpoint (see local mode Extended Device Vitals Metrics note above), you can select option 4 to activate Powerwall 3 mode.
 All data will be pulled from the local Gateway TEDAPI endpoint.
+The password will be located on the QR sticker on the Powerwall 3 itself.
 If you have problems with your setup for the Powerwall 3, see troubleshooting section below.

+Note: This mode also works for Powerwall 2/+ systems.
+Unlike TEDAPI hybrid mode which uses some existing local APIs, this full mode provides calculated values for extended metrics missing in the TEDAPI payload.

 ### Cloud and FleetAPI Mode